maryammouzarani2024/PwnzzAI/README.md

 4. Visit `http://localhost:5000` in your browser to see the application.
 Start from the Basic page and setup your lab.

+If you need more details, watch <a href="https://www.youtube.com/watch?v=Pv3PP6xbS3A&t=26s"> this walkthrough </a>, that shows, step-by-step, how to set up the app using either options.

 ## Features

 - **Pizza Service**: You can browse delicious pizzas, read the customer reviews, add comments and order pizza virtually!